-Employers are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of members and retiree other post-employment benefits (OPEB).
+Employers are required by Public Act 300 of 1980, as amended, to contribute amounts necessary to finance the coverage of members and retiree other postemployment benefits (OPEB).
 Contribution provisions are specified by State statute and may be amended only by action of the State Legislature.

 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
-The normal cost is the annual cost assigned under the actuarial funding method, to the current and subsequent plan years.
-The remainder is called the actuarial accrued liability.
+The normal cost is the annual cost assigned under the actuarial funding method, to the current and subsequent plan year.
 Normal cost is funded on a current basis.

 Pension and OPEB contributions made in the fiscal year ending September 30, 2023 were determined as of the September 30, 2020 actuarial valuations.
-For pension and OPEB benefits, the unfunded (overfunded) actuarial accrued liabilities as of September 30, 2020 are amortized over a 16-year period beginning October 1, 2022 and ending September 30, 2038.
+The pension and OPEB benefits, the unfunded (overfunded) actuarial accrued liabilities as of September 30, 2020 are amortized over a 16-year period beginning October 1, 2022 and ending September 30, 2038.